google/dawn/docs/origin-trial-changes.md

 ### Breaking Changes

 * Deprecated `modf()` and `frexp()` builtin overloads that take a pointer second parameter have been removed.
+* Deprecated texture builtin functions that accepted a `read` access controlled storage texture have been removed.
+* Storage textures must now only use the `write` access control.

 ## Changes for M95